Peer-reviewed Professional journal of the University Graduates of Nursing Science Association (UGONSA)

 The Nursing Scope follows the best practices on ethical matters, errors, and retractions to deliver the best ethical standards on publication.
 The journal takes all possible measures against publication malpractices.
 All manuscripts found running afoul of this publication ethics and malpractice statement will be removed from the journal, even if the malpractice was discovered at a later time after the publication has been made.

 Publication Decisions: The editorial board is accountable inter alia for deciding which of the research articles submitted to the journal should be published and preventing publication malpractice and unacceptable ethical behaviour.
-Editors’ decisions to accept or reject a manuscript for publication are based on the peer-review results, editorial boards’ reviews, and articles’ significance.
+Editors’ decisions to accept or reject a manuscript for publication are based on the peer-review results, editorial boards’ reviews, and articles’ importance.

 Review of Manuscripts: The editors guarantee that every manuscript is initially assessed and evaluated.
 The editors use Turnitin plagiarism software to examine the originality of the contents of the manuscript and ensure that less than 20% of the work was duplicated from other sources.
 They ensure that materials for publication align with the specific aims, mission, and standards of The Nursing Scope.